Node.js DNS Resolution: lookup, resolve & c-ares

 console.log('lookup', addresses);

 });Then test the numeric address path.
-Chapter 9.1 gave the socket boundary; use it.
-If a numeric connect to the returned address fails, DNS did its part and the transport path failed.
-If lookup fails before any address appears, the socket path is still pending.
+If a numeric connect to the returned address fails, DNS gave you an address and the transport path failed.
+If lookup fails before any address appears, the socket path has not started yet.

 ENOTFOUND from an HTTP client can hide the lower DNS operation.
 Get the original error when possible.
 Node errors often carry code, errno, syscall, and hostname.
-Some client libraries wrap those fields; good wrappers preserve them.
-Losing hostname and code turns a resolver failure into a generic request failure.
+Some client libraries wrap those fields.
+Good wrappers preserve them.
+Losing hostname and code turns a useful resolver failure into a generic request failure.

-EAI_AGAIN deserves retry care.
-Retrying immediately from thousands of requests can amplify resolver trouble.
-Use bounded retries and jitter at the caller layer if retrying name resolution is part of the client policy.
-Keep the retry budget separate from TCP retry or HTTP retry budgets, because they fail at different layers.
+EAI_AGAIN needs careful retries.
+Retrying immediately from thousands of requests can make resolver trouble worse.
+Use bounded retries and jitter if retrying name resolution is part of the client policy.
+Keep the DNS retry budget separate from TCP retry or HTTP retry budgets because they fail at different layers.

-ENODATA deserves a record-type check.
+ENODATA should send you to the record type.
 If resolve6() returns ENODATA while resolve4() returns addresses, the service may be IPv4-only.
-If resolveMx() returns ENODATA, the domain may receive no mail directly.
+If resolveMx() returns ENODATA, the domain may not receive mail directly.
 The name can still exist.
 The requested data is absent.

 const r = new dns.Resolver();